gcsalzburg/svg-bar/README.md

 ### Styling

-You should add a CSS styles for the mask and progress_paths to the page so you can see something.
+You should add some CSS styles for the mask and progress_paths to the page so you can see something.
-Refer to these items however you want, these references won't be changed by the SVGBar.
+You can also style the '.path_line' class which will enable you to toggle on/off a view of the path line.
-You can also style the '.path_line' class which will enable Here's some styles to get started:
+Here's some styles to get started:

 ```css